 You may need to use plug-in applications in order to access or download some files on this site.
 Here is a list of applications and links to free downloads.

 - Documents followed with [PDF] are in PDF (Portable Document Format).
 Before you can read them you will need Adobe Acrobat Reader which can be downloaded free from the Adobe website.

-- Documents followed with [Word] are in DOC format (Microsoft Word) and can be opened with Microsoft WORD viewer.
+- Documents followed with [Word] are in DOC or DOCX format (Microsoft Word) and can be opened with Microsoft WORD viewer.

 - Documents followed with [PPT] are in PPT (Microsoft PowerPoint) and can be opened with Microsoft PowerPoint viewer.